 The results of these trials are published in the form of a video here:

-Since then EquiFeast have run a second round of trials and it is a combination of the two that have led us to develop our hypothesis that Big Head (or Oxalate Poisoning as we would prefer to call it) is not a calcium deficiency problem but a calcium regulation problem.
+EquiFeast ran a second round of trials and it is a combination of the two that have led us to develop our hypothesis that Big Head (or Oxalate Poisoning as we would prefer to call it) is not a calcium deficiency problem but a calcium regulation problem.
+That doesn't mean we know exactly what is going on - we don't.
+But nobody knows how paracetamol works either so it isn't crucial.

 In 2015 the South Australian vet Elizabeth Herbert published some anecdotal experiences based on miniature horses eating soursobs (Journal of Equine Veterinary Education).
 Her experience was that injecting calcium borogluconate (a chelated calcium) generally worked but that when these horses were returned to the real world and supplemented with limestone and DCP (the solution proposed by every Australian feed and supplements firm) these horses deteriorated - some were even euthanised.
 This use of a chelate is the only evidence not generated by EquiFeast and it turns out to somewhat support our hypotheses and contradict the conventional approach to this problem.